LuanRT/YouTube.js/README.md

 And huge thanks to [@gatecrasher777][gatecrasher] for his research on the workings of the Innertube API!

+If you have any questions or need help, feel free to contact us on our chat server [here](https://discord.gg/syDu7Yks54).

 ### Features

 - Search videos, playlists, music, albums, artists, etc.